 Bojana Nikolić & Serbian Voices

-Cancelled due to Corona Pandemic:
+Cancelled or postponed due to Corona Pandemic:

 Ivo Papasov Wedding Band

 Mehdi Aminian & Friends

 After celebrating the 15th Festival Edition in 2019 with many wonderful artists, all of whom have been closely associated with the Festival over the years, we turned our attention in 2020 to the Balkans.
 Once again, Morgenland presented a musical view of the East, without any of the usual clichés.
 It seems that “Orient” and “Balkans” suffer the same fate.